moritzrose/holiday_island/README.md

 adding my own personal flavour to my version of the game.
 I still want to keep the original design - thus I have downloaded the game files (very easy nowadays) and started using the original tile set.

-So far I can generate a random height map, change the possibility for certain terrain levels and render the map according to the generated map.
-I am very proud to be able to fully support all tiles of water, sand and grass depending on the current terrain level.
+So far I can generate a random height map, change the possibility for certain terrain levels and render the tiles according to the generated map.
+I am very proud to be able to fully support all tiles - water, sand and grass - depending on the current terrain level.

 You can check out what I have achieved so far at the end of this readme.